Packing & Survival Tips for Moving With Babies & Toddlers - Baby Chick

 3. Pack By Category

-When you’re packing in advance of a move, you can’t exactly empty out the room as you would if you were transitioning immediately.
+When packing in advance of a move, you can’t empty the room as you would if you were transitioning immediately.
 Because, well, you still have to live there!
 The solution is to pack by category instead of by room.
-Start with low priority items and work on emptying your house strategically.
+Start with low-priority items and work on emptying your house strategically.
 My order of progression was:

 • Wall art